 1) Go to the El Cerrito Rialto theater.
-A full menu of entrees, dominated by pizza, plus beer and wine are available at the concession stand.
-Order when you enter, have a seat, and wait for your food to be delivered.
+A full menu of entrees, dominated by pizza, plus beer and wine available at the concession stand.
+Order when you enter and have a seat and wait for your food to be delivered.
 (Translation: eat dinner during the movie.)

 2) Eat in 20 minutes or less.
 Reduce your expectations for a nice meal and choose a super casual dinner destination:

-- Cancun Taqueria in downtown Berkeley is walking distance to the theaters in that neighborhood.
+- Cancun Taqueria in downtown Berkeley is within walking distance to the theaters in that neighborhood.